 The Republic of Trinidad and Tobago is the southernmost island country in the Caribbean.
 It comprises of two main islands, which gives it its name, and several smaller islands.

 The country recorded a population of 1.39 million in 2018 and 5,131 km2.

-The capital is Port of Spain, located on the northwestern coast of Trinidad.
+The capital city is Port of Spain.

 The Carnival is an annual event held on the Monday and Tuesday before Ash Wednesday.
 The event is well known for participants’ colourful costumes and exuberant celebrations.
 (Above)

 Christopher Columbus arrived on the islands in 1498 and named Trinidad after the three peaks of south-east and Tobago after the local brand of the tobacco pipe.

 Trinidad was under the Spanish empire while Tobago was under the French rule.
 Trinidad was surrendered to Britain in 1802 while Tobago was surrendered to Britain in 1814.